To make most changes to your report, you never even have to leave the report itself.

 If your report is a Table report, you can modify it by manipulating elements directly on the report.
 QuickBase lets you add, remove and change columns without leaving the report display.
 See your layout changes as you make them!
 To modify other types of reports or to access some advanced controls (like matching criteria) you need to make changes within the Report Builder.
 The Report Builder offers more features, so if you don't see a way to do what you want from within the report itself, click the Customize this Report link on the Page bar.

 Note: If you are viewing a report on a table Home page (the title in the page bar will read Table Home), many of these options are not available.
 To edit the report, click REPORTS & CHARTS in the Page bar, and open the report.

 Tip: Any user can edit and/or save a report.
-But only those with "Save Common Reports" access permissions can save changes or create reports that are available to other application users.
-However, any user can save a personal report, which is visible only to themselves.
+Personal reports are visible only to the user who created the report.
+Users with "Save Common Reports" access permissions can save changes or create reports that are available to other application users.
 Read more.

 QuickBase lets you modify your report directly on the report display itself.
 You can: